ishaan-ghub/SQL_Server_To_Excel_py/Readme.md

-# This script will move your required data from SQL Server's Database to an excel file
+# This is a template of a script that will move your required data from SQL Server's Database to an excel file.